decent-chat/decent/docs/api.md

 ## user/update

 Sent to all clients when a user is mutated using [PATCH /api/users/:userID](#update-user).
 Passed data is in the format `{ user }`.

+<a name='user-mentions-add'></a>
+## user/mentions/add

+When a user is mentioned, this is sent to all sockets authenticated as them.
+Passed data is in the format `{ message }`, where `message` is the new / just edited mesage that mentioned the user.

+<a name='user-mentions-remove'></a>
+## user/mentions/remove

+When a message is deleted or edited to remove the mention of a user, all sockets authenticated as the unmentioned user are sent this event.
+Passed data is in the format `{ messageID }`, where `messageID` is the ID of the message that just stopped mentioning the user.

 <a name='emote-new'></a>
 ## emote/new